-Accounting Standards or interpretations, not yet early adopted
+Accounting Standards issued but not yet effective

 A number of new standards, amendments to existing standards and interpretations which have been issued or amended by IASB, are not yet effective and have not been applied in preparing these financial statements.
 The Directors are considering the standards, however, at this time they are not expected to have a significant impact on the Company.